ray-project/ray/doc/source/serve/production.md

 ## Updating Your Serve Application in Production

 You can also update your Serve applications once they're in production.
 You can update the settings in your config file and redeploy it using the `serve deploy` command.
 You can also add new deployment settings or remove old deployment settings from the config.
 This is because `serve deploy` is **idempotent**.
-Your Serve application's will match the one specified in the latest config you deployed– regardless of what config files you deployed before that.
+Your Serve application's config always matches the latest config you deployed successfully– regardless of what config files you deployed before that.

 ### Lightweight Config Updates

-Lightweight config updates don't need to tear down the running deployments, meaning there's less downtime as the deployments update.
+Lightweight config updates modify running deployment replicas without tearing them down and restarting them, so there's less downtime as the deployments update.
 Changing `num_replicas`, `autoscaling_config`, and/or `user_config` in an entry of the `deployments` section of the config file is considered a lightweight config update, and won't tear down the replicas for that deployment.

 :::{note}
 Lightweight config updates are only possible for deployments that are included as entries under `deployments` in the config file.
 If a deployment is not included in the config file, replicas of that deployment will be torn down and brought up again each time you redeploy with `serve deploy`.